peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool ContainsKey(
         object objKey);

-Determines whether a value of the given key exists in this object.
+ Determines whether a value of the given key exists in this object.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>objKey</i>: The parameter  <i>objKey</i>
  is an arbitrary object.

 <b>Return Value:</b>

- `true`  if the given key is found, or false if the given key is not found or this object is not a map.
+ `true` true if the given key is found, or false if the given key is not found or this object is not a map.

 <a id="ContainsKey_PeterO_Cbor_CBORObject"></a>
 ### ContainsKey